Palm Beach Workers’ Compensation Lawyer

 Workers Compensation Vs. A Personal Injury Claim

-Workers compensation is available for nearly every construction worker.
+Workers’ compensation is available for nearly every construction worker.
 These benefits can be granted regardless of what happened or who caused the injury – this includes if you were at fault.
-One of the issues with workers compensation benefits is that they only cover economic damages.
+Some of the benefits provided by your employer’s workers compensation insurance include lost wages and medical care.

-Non Economic Damages: These damages are related to your physical and emotional pain, loss of consortium, loss of the ability to enjoy life, and other losses that may have resulted from the injury, but are not easily calculable.
+What is not included is pain and suffering.
+These Non Economic Damages are related to your physical and emotional pain, loss of consortium, loss of the ability to enjoy life, and other losses that may have resulted from the injury, but are not easily calculable.

 A personal injury claim includes both economic and non economic damages.
 It is often difficult to determine the full extent of your losses which is why you should have a good Palm Beach workers’ compensation lawyer trusts to investigate your case.